 ROW 1: 1 Sc in 2nd chain from hook, 1 Sc in each of next 5 chains, 3 Sc in next chain ,1 Sc in each of next 7 chains, * skip 2 chains, 1 Sc in next 7 chains, 3 Sc in next chain, 1 Sc in of next 7 chains, repeat from * across until you reach the end of the row.
 Turn

-ROW 2: Working in back loops only (see picture)
+ROW 2: Working in back loops only (see picture) and throughout the rest of the pattern.

 ROW 2 continued: Chain 1, skip the first stitch, sc2tog (see pictures)